Who's the best podcast host - how to choose

 - If you’re not in the US, you may wish to support podcast hosts in your own country, get invoiced in your local currency, and not have to call their support lines at 11 o’clock at night.

 - Most podcast hosts will give you a short free trial so you can see if you’re comfortable with them.
-If they don’t, ask them nicely.
-If they won’t, ask yourself why.
+Look for coupon codes, which may help.

 - You might want a decent web player or website for your podcast.
 Some podcast hosts offer that - some don’t.
 You can use these embedded players if not.

-- If you’re a bit more technical, you could consider Wordpress plugins like Powerpress, which can offer a good podcast service from your own web host.
-Or, even, self-hosting.
-There are upsides and downsides with these - they’re great for many people, and not great for others.
-Our recommendation would be that if you’re reading this article, you should look for a dedicated podcast host.
+- If you’re a bit more technical, you could consider Wordpress plugins which are available from some podcast hosts.
+Our recommendation would be that if you’re still reading this article, you should look for a dedicated podcast host for your audio.

 But seriously, who’s the best podcast host?